jrashvin98/twitchChatToPDF/README.md

 6. Enjoy looking back at your early days of embarrassing Twitch messages 😂.

+## Step 2 (Alternative) — Run the Python Script Yourself
+If you don’t want to run the EXE file, or if you want to see how the code works, you can run the Python script directly.
+This is great for users who want full control or are new to Python — we’ll walk you through the setup.

+1. Install Python (which includes pip)
+Go to the official Python website: https://www.python.org/downloads/windows/ Click the Download Python 3.x.x button (choose the latest version 3.8 or above).
+Run the installer.
+Important: During installation, check the box that says “Add Python to PATH” before clicking Install.
+Wait for the installation to finish.

+2. Open Command Prompt
+Press Windows Key + R
+Type cmd and press Enter
+A black terminal window will open — this is where you will type commands.

+3. In the Command Prompt, type:

+python --version

+You should see something like:
+Python 3.x.x

+Next, check pip (Python’s package installer) by typing: pip --version

+You should see something like: pip x.x.x from ...

+If you get an error, try typing: python -m ensurepip --upgrade
+Then try pip --version again.

+4. Install required packages
+Now, run this command in Command Prompt to install all necessary Python libraries used by the script:

+pip install pandas fpdf Pillow requests python-dotenv pytz

+Wait for it to finish.
+It downloads and installs everything the script needs.

+5. Prepare your files
+Put the Twitch CSV chat export file (chat_messages.csv) and the Python script (TwitchChatExportPDF.py) into the same folder on your PC.

+6. Run the Python script
+In Command Prompt, navigate to the folder where your files are saved.
+For example, if your files are in C:\Users\YourName\Downloads\TwitchChat, type:

+cd C:\Users\YourName\Downloads\TwitchChat

+- Then run the script by typing:

+python TwitchChatExportPDF.py

+7. View your PDFs
+After it finishes, a new folder named Twitch Chat History will appear in that folder, containing your readable PDF files!
+Enjoy looking back at your early days of embarrassing Twitch messages 😂.

 ## Why do you need this program?

 If you’ve ever tried reading Twitch chat logs directly from a CSV file, you know it’s a mess.
 Long lines, confusing columns, and no easy way to find specific dates or messages.
 This program solves that by turning those raw CSV chat logs into clean, easy-to-read PDFs: